-MDF (Measurement Data Format) is a binary file format for measurement data that was developed in 1991 by Vector in cooperation with Robert Bosch GmbH.
-After the MDF format had quickly developed into the de facto standard for the automotive industry, the revised Version 4.0 was issued in 2009, and finally it was released as an official ASAM standard.
-Last format update was made in 2012 with ASAM MDF 4.1.
+MDF (Measurement Data Format) is a binary file format for measurement data that was developed by Vector in collaboration with Robert Bosch GmbH in 1991.
+After the MDF format quickly emerged as the de facto standard in the automotive industry, the revised Version 4.0 was ultimately published as an official ASAM standard in 2009.
+The format was last updated as ASAM MDF 4.1 in 2012.

-Vector played a crucial role in developing the MDF standard, both in its original development and over many years of maintenance and advanced development to the ASAM standard.
-All of the experience and special automotive know-how that Vector gained in this process has resulted in comprehensive support of MDF in its products.
+Vector played a crucial role in shaping the MDF standard both during its original development and over many years of maintenance and further development into an ASAM standard.
+All of the experience gained in the process as well as special automotive expertise leave its mark in the comprehensive MDF support of products.

-The MDF file contains both raw measurement data acquired during a measurement and meta-data that is necessary to interpret the raw data.
-Meta-data might include information on converting the raw data to physical values or the ASAM-conformant signal name.
-The available data fields in MDF are specially oriented towards requirements of the automotive industry.
-You can also save your own comments or even binary data thanks to available data fields in the MDF file.
+MDF contains both the raw measurement data acquired during a measurement and metadata necessary for interpreting the raw data.
+This includes, for example, information for converting the raw data into physical values, or the ASAM-compliant signal name.
+The available data fields in MDF are specially oriented to the requirements of the automotive industry.
+Thanks to available data fields in the MDF file, you can also store your own comments and even binary data.
 You will find details on this in the specification.

 Compatibility was a constant focus when expanding the specification.
 As a result, you continue to evaluate older MDF files with current tools.
 This compatibility along with the stability of the format has contributed to the widespread use of the MDF format.